-- The students must be in good standing with an 80% overall average or better after being assessed on all cognitive, psychomotor, and affective competencies. - Students must pass 100% of the psychomotor, and affective competencies prior to attending practicum. - Students must have all required program and practicum site prerequisites complete. - The practicum needs to be at least 160 contact hours in a healthcare setting. - The student must be supervised by an individual who has knowledge of the medical assisting profession and cannot be substituted for staff. - Practicum is required to be completed by graduation. - Students will not be paid for their practicum hours.
+- The students must be in good standing with an 80% overall average or better after being assessed on all cognitive, psychomotor, and affective competencies/exams. - Students must pass 100% of the psychomotor, and affective competencies prior to attending practicum. - Should a student's average dip below the required threshold score of 80% after taking the final exams, there would be no further opportunity for an academic probation period and as a result, the student will not be able to proceed to clinical and will be dismissed from the program at that time. - Students must have all required program and practicum site prerequisites complete.

+- The practicum needs to be a minimum of 160 contact hours in a healthcare setting. - The student must be supervised by an individual who has knowledge of the medical assisting profession and cannot be substituted for staff. - Practicum is required to be completed by graduation. - Students will not be paid for their practicum hours.
 It is important to note that non-remuneration includes both direct and indirect remuneration.
-The practicum sites cannot pay the students for their time, nor can students be provided with a travel allowance or a meal allowance or any other perk, such as gifts or gift cards, that involves the exchange of funds.

-- The Program Director/Practicum Coordinator is responsible for placing students at practicum facilities.
-Students may not make their own arrangements for clinical training. - Student's practicum site may be changed at the discretion of the Program Director/Clinical Coordinator at any time. - Personal arrangements for such things as work schedule, transportations, childcare, appropriate dress, etc. are the sole responsibility of the student. - Students are responsible for their own transportation to and from all practicum affiliation sites.
+The practicum sites cannot pay the students for their time, nor can students be provided with a travel allowance or a meal allowance or any other perk, such as gifts or gift cards, which involves the exchange of funds. - The Program Director/Practicum Coordinator is responsible for placing students at practicum facilities.
+Students may not make their own arrangements for clinical training. - Student's practicum site may be changed at the discretion of the Program Director/Clinical Coordinator at any time. - Personal arrangements for such things as work schedule, transportation, childcare, appropriate dress, etc. are the sole responsibility of the student. - Students are responsible for their own transportation to and from all practicum affiliation sites.
 Students will be responsible for travel expenses and may be asked to travel up to 60 miles in one direction to his or her practicum affiliation. - In the event of inclement weather, students are expected and should plan to attend practicum, but are also asked to use their best discretion for their safety.
-Students must devise a plan with their site preceptor in advance of missing any time and also notify the Practicum Coordinator if they plan to miss any practicum time.
-Students must also devise a plan with their preceptor and practicum coordinator to make up any missed time prior to the scheduled Certification Exam date. - Practicum site placements are at the sole discretion of the sites availability to accept students at the time of the request.
+Students must devise a plan with their site preceptor in advance of missing any time and notify the Practicum Coordinator if they plan to miss any practicum time.
+Students must also devise a plan with their preceptor and practicum coordinator to make up any missed time prior to the scheduled Certification Exam date. - Practicum site placements are at the sole discretion of the site's availability to accept students at the time of the request. - Please note that the clinical partners of the programs determine hours for clinical/fieldwork experiences.
+The programs do not have input or control over the schedules of the clinical/fieldwork experiences required by each program.